March 2016 – August 2019

 In the months ahead, we look forward to:

-Final results workshops of the vulnerability studies in Benin and Senegal
+Final results workshops on the vulnerability studies in Benin and Senegal and communication of the results